The INSERT INTO SELECT

 FROM Customers;

-Here, the SQL command only copies records from the customer_id column and country column to the OldCustomers table.
+Here, the SQL command only copies records from the customer_id and country columns to the OldCustomers table.

 Copy Records Matching a Condition